-If vehicles are not receiving interest from potential customers, our dealers either reduce the suggested price or sell the vehicle to a wholesaler.
+If vehicles are not receiving interest from potential customers, our dealers either reduce the suggested price or sell the vehicle through auction, or in limited circumstances, to a wholesaler.

 Our used vehicle inventory is financed by a combination of working capital and our revolving floorplan facilities.